horgh/catbox/README.md

     * Inform clients when someone whois's them.
     * Inform clients about TLS ciphers in use (both on connect and in their whois)
-    * Bots could be built right into the ircd
+    * Bots could be built into the ircd
-    * Highly private (very restricted whois, list, etc)
+    * Private (very restricted whois, list, etc)

 # Differences from RFC 2812